serokell/blog-posts/untyped-lambda-calculus/article.md

 All bindings are local.

 An expression without free variables is called a _closed term_ or a _combinator_.

-For example, consider the expression $\lambda x.\lambda y.\lambda z. x\;y\;z.$ This expression is a combinator, because $x$, $y$, $z$ are bound in one of the outer (relative to their use) abstractions.
+For example, the expression $\lambda x.\lambda y.\lambda z. x\;y\;z.$ is a combinator because $x$, $y$, and $z$ are bound in one of the outer (relative to their use) abstractions.
-However, say, the sub-exrpession $\lambda y.\lambda z. x\;y\;z$ _by itself_ is not.
+However, the sub-expression $\lambda y.\lambda z. x\;y\;z$ _by itself_ is not.

 The choice of bound variable names is arbitrary.
 Expressions that differ only in the names of bound variables are called _alpha-equivalent_.
 For example, $\lambda x. x$ and $\lambda y. y$ are alpha-equivalent, but $\lambda x. y$ and $\lambda y. z$ are not.

+And, as usual in abstract mathematics, we can assign a name to an expression.
+Here we'll be using the equals sign ($=$) for that.
+For example: $id = \lambda x. x.$

 ### Applications

-_Application_ is the operation of substituting a specific value for the parameter in the abstraction.
+Application is the operation of substituting a specific value for the parameter in the abstraction.
-It is the only operation defined in the pure untyped lambda calculus.
+It's the only operation defined in the pure untyped lambda calculus.

-In the standard notation, the application is denoted simply by whitespace.
+In the standard notation, application is denoted simply by whitespace.
 For example, $f\; x$ is the application of $f$ to $x$.
 Since all abstractions are univariate by definition, there's no special syntax for multivariate application.